 - With or without alcohol – cake has to be just as good with or without booze (I mostly make it without – so it can be widely shared!);

 - Not too much peel or citrus flavour – I’m just not a fan of biting into giant chunks of orange rind.
 I just like a subtle hint of citrus flavour;

 - Soft and velvety is how I like the texture to be when you slice through it – it’s how “good fruit cakes” should be.
 As opposed to “crumbly” with a muffin-like texture.
 I make muffins all year round, I don’t want my Christmas Cake like that!

-- Moist and fudgy – but still distinctly cake like.
-Firmer than brownies but a similar fudginess in the middle.
+- Moist and fudgy – but still distinctly cake like, now brownie-like.
 Some cakes I tried out this year were far too dry.